chrislydick/ai_scaffolding/cookiecutter-dnai/CAPABILITIES.md

 - Deploy: AWS SAM template and `make deploy-aws`; no Docker required for local dev
 - Quality: ruff/black/mypy/pytest; light eval tests included; CI runs fast via uv

-**When to Use Which Template**
+**When to Use This Template**
-- cookiecutter‑dnai: accelerate prototyping and delivery for data/AI apps (RAG, checklists, tabular ML, scripts)
+- cookiecutter‑dnai: accelerate prototyping and delivery for data/AI apps (RAG, checklists, tabular ML, scripts).
+Add security guard‑rails as needed.
-- cookiecutter‑onelego: security guard‑rails for any repo (pre‑commit, CI scanners, OPA waivers, SBOM, Scorecard)

 **Getting Started**
 - Data/AI project: `python3 -m cookiecutter -o . cookiecutter-dnai ...`
-- Security‑first project: `python3 -m cookiecutter -o . cookiecutter-onelego ...`
+- To add security guard‑rails, see your org’s security pack or internal docs.

 Questions or gaps?
 Open an issue or ask for a tailored scaffold.